-Connecting up an ordinary home computer to the telephone system via a modern opens up a new world of possibilities: talking to other computers, databases, networks, radio links, etc. An explanation of basic principles and practicalities in simple terms.
+Connecting up an ordinary home computer to the telephone system via a modem opens up a new world of possibilities: talking to other computers, databases, networks, radio links, etc. An explanation of basic principles and practicalities in simple terms. \$18.00